Non-stop flights to Oslo (OSL)

 Flights from Spain to Oslo

-From Alicante, direct flights are offered by Norwegian, Norwegian and SAS (Star Alliance).
+From Alicante, direct flights are offered by Norwegian, Norwegian and SAS (SkyTeam).

-From Barcelona, there are 4 airlines that have direct services to Oslo, which are Norwegian, Norwegian, SAS (Star Alliance) and Vueling.
+From Barcelona, there are 4 airlines that have direct services to Oslo, which are Norwegian, Norwegian, SAS (SkyTeam) and Vueling.

-From Gran Canaria (Las Palmas), direct flights are offered by Norwegian, Norwegian and SAS (Star Alliance).
+From Gran Canaria (Las Palmas), direct flights are offered by Norwegian, Norwegian and SAS (SkyTeam).

 From Madrid, you can fly non-stop with Iberia (Oneworld) or Norwegian.

-From Málaga, direct flights are offered by Norwegian, Norwegian and SAS (Star Alliance).
+From Málaga, direct flights are offered by Norwegian, Norwegian and SAS (SkyTeam).

-From Palma de Mallorca, you can fly non-stop with Norwegian or SAS (Star Alliance).
+From Tenerife (Reina Sofía), you can fly non-stop with Norwegian or SAS (SkyTeam).

-From Tenerife (Reine Sofia), the only airline with direct flights is Norwegian.
-This is a seasonal route that starts in March and ends in June.
+From Valencia, direct flights are offered by Norwegian.
+This is a seasonal route that starts in June and ends in August.

 Flights from Sweden to Oslo

-From Stockholm (Arlanda), there are 5 airlines that have direct services to Oslo, which are AirTran, Ethiopian Airlines (Star Alliance), FlexFlight, Norwegian and SAS (Star Alliance).
+In Sweden, the only airport that has a direct connection to Oslo is Stockholm (Arlanda).
+From Stockholm (Arlanda), there are 4 airlines that have direct services to Oslo, which are Ethiopian Airlines (Star Alliance), Norwegian, Norwegian and SAS (SkyTeam).

 Flights from Switzerland to Oslo

-In Switzerland, there are 2 airports that have direct flights to Oslo.
+There are 2 airports in Switzerland that have non-stop flights to Oslo.

-From Geneva, you can fly non-stop with Norwegian or SAS (Star Alliance).
+From Geneva, you can fly non-stop with Norwegian or SAS (SkyTeam).

 Flights from Thailand to Oslo